davidonete/tiled_integration_plugin/tiled_integration_plugin.md

 * Use the ``Get Tile Layer From Actor`` method which requires a reference to the Paper Tile Map Actor placed in your level, and use ``Get Custom Properties`` method and get the property you want by name and type.
 * Use the ``Get Layer`` method from the Tiled Integration Tile Map which is returned by the ``Get Tile Map From Actor`` method explained above, and use ``Get Custom Properties`` method and get the property you want by name and type.

+**Note:** The Layer Index is the identifier of the layer in your Tile Map that goes from 0 for the very first layer starting from the top of the list up to the amount of layers - 1.

 ![Tile Layer Custom Properties Blueprint](https://davidonete.github.io/assets/images/tiled_integration_plugin/tile_layer_custom_properties_blueprint.jpg)

 #### C++